Being able to prepare food and cook is a basic part of caring for yourself.

 Larger Handles

-A lot of people never think about this, but take a good look at the handle sizes of your pans.
+Many people never think about this, but take a good look at the handle sizes of your pans.

-Don’t forget about the lid handles too!
+Don’t forget about the lid handles, too!

-Many sets have small button type handles.
+Many sets have small button-type handles.
 These are often too small if you have grip problems or arthritic joints.

 Look for larger handles that can be hooked or gripped more easily.